CodingCulture/create/README.md

 ----placeholder (An HTML demo site)

 ### Adding users
-Navigate to the create/bin folder and run sudo python makeUser.py
+Navigate to the create/bin folder and run sudo python makeUser.py.
+By default, the script will copy the contents of the placeholder directory into the newly create webspace.

+If you don't want to happen, use the flag --no-placeholder like so: "sudo python makeUser.py --no-placeholder".

 ### Removing a user
-Navigate to the create/bin folder and run sudo python removeUser.py
+Navigate to the create/bin folder and run sudo python removeUser.py.

 ### Change the demo site
 There is nothing specific to the demo site, you can edit all the HTML in there, just remember that everything gets copied out of the placeholder folder, so renaming that folder wouldn't be wise.